XPMUser/XPMUser.github.io/README.md

 Check them out!
 https://github.com/craftersshaft/

-This should also go without saying, but I am not associated with any of the people that have made forks of my repository.
-If there is a problem with a fork of this repository, contact the person responsible for the fork or Daboss7173 (for help).
+If there is a problem with a fork of this repository or Daboss7173.gihtub.io, contact the person responsible for the fork for more than help or Daboss7173 (for help).
 Not me.
 Thank you.

 ## How to play